 A variety of terms are frequently used to define quality criteria for carbon offsets, including that associated GHG reductions must be "real," "quantifiable," and "verifiable."
 Most of these terms have their origin in regulatory criteria established for air pollutant credits under the U.S. Clean Air Act (going back to 1977).
 However, these terms have distinct regulatory meanings under U.S. law that do not always translate meaningfully to carbon offsets.
 The term "real," for example, has no commonly agreed definition across carbon offset programs and standards, and is often used as a vague catch-all.

-23 of carbon offset quality down to five criteria.
+For this guide, therefore, we have distilled the essential elements of carbon offset quality down to five criteria.
 In short, quality carbon offset credits must be associated with GHG reductions or removals that are: